Vápnfirðinga saga: Synopsis

 An accomplished trader named Thorarin arrives in Vopnafjord and Geitir convinces him to come to Krossavik.
 Helgi hears this and offers Thorarin 5 stud horses in exchange for his friendship but he returns them at Geitir's request.
 After a few months on the farm, Thorarin speaks for the thingmen and gives Geitir an ultimatum.
 He says that either Geitir does something about Brodd-Helgi or the thingmen will leave.
 Geitir takes this to heart and meets with Gudmund the Powerful and Olvir the wise, presumably to plot an attack on Geitir.

 As Brodd-Helgi prepares to leave for the Althing the following spring, his foster mother has a prophetic dream.
 She dreams a white ox (Brodd-Helgi) arose at Hof and was killed at the entrance of Sunnudal valley by a red-flecked ox (Geitir).
 Then a red ox (Brodd-Helgi's son Bjarni) arose at Hof and killed the red-flecked ox.
 Next a bull the color of "sea-cattle" (Geitir's son, Thorkel) arose at Krossavik and sought the red ox.
-Brodd-Helgi correctly interprets this as prophesizing his death at the hands of Geitir but believes the red ox, which avenges him, will be his friend Lyting, when in actuality it turns out to be his son Bjarni.
+Brodd-Helgi correctly interprets this as prophesizing his death at the hands of Geitir but believes the red ox, which avenges him, will be his first son Lyting, when in actuality it turns out to be his younger son Bjarni.

 At this point in the saga the manuscript becomes difficult to read and there is a gap in the story.
-We can gather than Brodd-Helgi is killed as was prophesied and Geitir fosters his son, Bjarni at Krossavik.
-After Bjarni grows up, he becomes angry at Geitir during a conversation and kills him, an act which he immediately regrets.
-Nobody demands compensation from Bjarni and he returns home to Hof.
+We can gather than Brodd-Helgi is killed as was prophesied.
+The resulting lawsuit was adjudicated at the Althing and that dispute seems settled.
+Bjarni, an adult, is incited by Helgi's widow Thorgerd Siver against Geitir.
+Bjarni and Geitir went to an annual community meeting at Thorbrand's farmstead.
+When Bjarni arrived Geitir remarked that he looked angry.
+During conversation later Bjarni struck Geitir in the head and kills him, an act which he immediately regrets.
+No compensation is fixed at this time from Bjarni and he returns home to Hof and drives Thorgerd out.
 Thorkel, Geitir's son, is not in Iceland at the time of Geitir's death but upon his return, denies Bjarni's attempt to compensate for him for the killing.